NGNhan719/KidsLoveAnimal/README.md

 # KidsLoveAnimal

-A clone KidsLoveAnimal app to show image and hear sound of animals for children.
+A clone KidsLoveAnimal app to show images and hear sound of animals for children.